Azure/bicep-refdocs-generator/src/TemplateRefGenerator.Tests/Files/changelog/microsoft.costmanagement/exports.md

 This article describes the properties that changed in each API version for [microsoft.costmanagement/exports](~/microsoft.costmanagement/exports.md).
 It only covers properties that are available during deployments.

+## 2024-08-01

+No properties added, updated or removed.

 ## 2023-11-01

 No properties added, updated or removed.